Close Fidelity Account

 Closing a Fidelity Account by Transfer

-Instead of going through the steps outlined above, it’s easier and simpler to transfer an account into another one.
-This process automatically closes the outgoing account.
-To opt for this method, you obviously need a second account first.
-It can be either a Fidelity account or another brokerage firm that participates in the ACAT transfer service.
+Instead of going through the steps outlined above, it can be easier to move the account into another one.
+To use this method, you obviously need a second account first.
+It can be either another Fidelity account or an account at another brokerage firm that participates in the ACAT transfer service.
 In either case, the two account types need to match exactly.

 Close Fidelity Account

 To perform an internal transfer from one Fidelity account to another, go back to the transfer tool we used earlier.
-This time, instead of moving cash to a linked bank account, you’ll transfer everything to the second Fidelity account, which will automatically appear in the list of available accounts.
-This should automatically close the first Fidelity account.
-If you have any trouble, you can always use the robo chat system to close the account.
+This time, instead of moving cash to a linked bank account, you’ll move cash or eligible assets to the second Fidelity account, which should automatically appear in the list of available accounts.
+If the first account remains open after its balance reaches zero, you can then request closure separately.

 To close the Fidelity account using a full outgoing ACAT transfer, you’ll need to request the transfer from within the receiving brokerage account at the second firm.
-A partial ACAT transfer won’t close the Fidelity account, so be sure to select a full transfer.
+A partial ACAT transfer won’t empty the Fidelity account, so be sure to select a full transfer if your goal is to finish moving everything out.

-Both self-directed and robo accounts can be transferred out of Fidelity.
+Both self-directed accounts and some managed accounts can be transferred out of Fidelity.
 Learn more on How to transfer a Fidelity account to Charles Schwab.

 Free Charles Schwab Account